asmadeusx/remote_pc_info/README_ENG.md

 #### RemotePCInfo is a PowerShell script for automatically collecting system information from remote computers on a network.
 The script uses PsExec for remote command execution and gathers detailed data about hardware and software configuration.

+---

+#### ⚠️ Legal Disclaimer and Acceptable Use Policy
+This script and its associated utilities are an administrative tool designed solely for the lawful gathering of information within corporate environments.

+Intended Use:

+- ✅ For use by qualified system administrators, IT support engineers, and other authorized IT personnel.
+- ✅ Application only within the internal network of an organization where the user holds the appropriate professional authority.
+- ✅ All actions must strictly comply with internal corporate security policies, guidelines, and employment contracts.

+Strictly Prohibited:

+- ❌ Any use for gathering information about systems not owned by your organization without the direct and explicit written consent of their owner.
+- ❌ Scanning or interacting with any public resources, home networks, or third-party systems.
+- ❌ Use in any manner that could be construed as unauthorized access, cyber reconnaissance, or preparation for an attack.

+The user assumes full legal and disciplinary responsibility for any consequences arising from the use of this tool.

+The developer is not liable for its misuse.

+---

 Features
 - 📊 System and hardware information collection
 - 🌐 Remote access support via PsExec